-Perhaps you are going through a struggle and need someone to offload to, I also work with adults with a wide range of issues such as anxiety, depression, trauma, PTSD, victims of abuse.
+Perhaps you are going through a struggle and need someone to offload to, I also work with adults with a wide range of issues such as anxiety, depression, trauma, PTSD, survivors of abuse.

 I also have many years of experience working front-line within the NHS so have first-hand experience and can really empathise with the trials and tribulations which this can bring.